-Over the past few years, video has gone from a nice-to-have to an absolute must have.
+Over the past few years, video marketing has gone from a nice-to-have to an absolute must have.
 And by the end of 2017, online video content will account for 74% of all online traffic.

 Nowadays it seems that the only way we’re able to speak to each other is by hiding behind the colourful, filtered interfaces of Instagram and Snapchat, so marketers are turning more and more to video as a way of connecting.
 Our mission at WhiteNoise is to turn brands into publishers through the use of video content, helping to give your business a narrative rather than just posting meaningless content for the sake of it.
 Instead of banging your head against an advertising wall while all your future clients are busy watching 30-second ‘Galaxy Freckles’ tutorials, we can help you to be right in there, hashtags at the ready, tapping into the latest trends and the most valuable audiences.